rackerlabs/docs-core-infra-user-guide/cloud_ops/limits.rst

 When you log into your `Cloud Control
 Panel <https://mycloud.rackspace.com/>`__, you can examine and change your managed cloud configuration.
-For example, you can create a Cloud Server or create a block storage volume.
+For example, you can create a Cloud Server or delete a block storage volume.
 You can also examine and change your account itself in several areas:

 *  **Billing and Payments** gives you access to your current balance,